lambda-11235/lambda-11235.github.io/posts/2016-06-17-church-encode-adts.markdown

 This shows that the choice encoded into the function representation is directly related to the choice made in pattern matching.

-A more interesting case is when we have a type of sums of product.
+A more interesting case is when we have a of the two previous cases.
 The typical example would be the Either type.
-These cases can be encoded as a function that takes multiple functions as arguments, and selectively applies it contained values to these functions.
+These cases can be encoded as a function that takes multiple functions as arguments, and selectively applies its contained values to those functions.
 The encoding of Either is thus

 ``` haskell
 type Either a b = forall r. (a -> r) -> (b -> r) -> r